This post is by Bernie Carr,

 For more tips on preparing for an earthquake, see Fast Tips to Prepare for an Earthquake

-If you found value in my articles, please help us keep this site free by supporting Apartment Prepper on Patreon to help keep this site free.
+If you found value in my articles, please help us keep this site free by supporting Apartment Prepper on Patreon.
 Click here: https://www.patreon.com/apartmentprepper.
 No worries if you are not able to, I’ll still keep writing!

 For more tips on prepping on small budget, read my book: